OWASP/ASVS/5.0/en/0x98-Appendix-W_LLM_Security.md

 While this topic is not the core competency of the ASVS, we wanted to include some basic guidelines as an appendix in the hope that a more comprehensive verification standard will be prepared for LLMs and AI in general in the future.

-These have not gone undergone the same rigourous review and discussion as the main ASVS requirements so should be used with caution.
+These have not gone undergone the same rigorous review and discussion as the main ASVS requirements so should be used with caution.

 A more detailed overview of LLM security controls can be found in the **[OWASP Large Language Model Security Verification Standard](https://github.com/OWASP/www-project-llm-verification-standard)**.